-Do articles published in OA journals get as much credit during T&P reviews as articles published in commercial journals?
+Do articles published in OA journals get as much credit during T&P reviews as articles published in journals that charge subscriptions?
 Would there be a disproportionate impact on junior Faculty who have not yet been tenured?

-The proposed policy does not change the tenure and promotion process.
-The policy does not prescribe or proscribe the venues in which an author may publish.
-It could have a positive effect on some scholarship by leading to more visibility and higher rates of citation, but ultimately, faculty are expected to publish in the best and most appropriate venues, whether they are open access or not.
+The Policy does not change the tenure and promotion process, nor does it prescribe or proscribe the venues in which an author may publish.
+It could have a positive effect on some scholarship by